-- 1) Complete Redevelopment of all public housing units to Project Based Vouchers through the Rental Assistance Demonstration (RAD) project - The AAHC was approved by HUD to redevelop all its public housing to project-based vouchers under the RAD program.
-Phases 1, 2, 3, 4, & 5 are completed.
-The single-family Turnkey III home on Garden Circle is the only property that has not converted yet. - 2) Develop new affordable housing: - a.
-At existing public housing sites - b.
-New properties - a.
+1) Complete Redevelopment of all public housing units to Project Based Vouchers through the Rental Assistance Demonstration (RAD) project a.
 Through the RAD conversion program, AAHC demolished and built new housing at 3 former public housing properties.
 A total of 58 new apartments were added through the RAD conversion process.
 Phase 1, Miller Manor, was redeveloped with three (3) additional apartments.
 Phase 3 at N. Maple added 23 apartments.
-Phase 4 at Lower Platt (now known as Creekside Court) added 28 apartments and White/State/Henry (now known as State Crossing) added 4 apartments. - b.
-The AAHC has acquired Lurie Terrace, a 136-unit senior apartment in Ann Arbor.
-The AAHC will be income restricted as well as restricted to households who are 62 years or older.
-Forty percent of the units will be restricted to households at 60% AMI or less and 60% will be restricted to households at 80% AMI or less.
-Any existing over-income tenants will be grand fathered in, but all new tenants must meet the income-restrictions.
+Phase 4 at Lower Platt (now known as Creekside Court) added 28 apartments and White/State/Henry (now known as State Crossing) added 4 apartments.